standardgalactic/zet/about.md

 Until August 2019, I was a senior principal research engineer at Arm Ltd. working on
 [formal specification of the Arm processor architecture](#mechanized-processor-specification).
-My research at Arm revolved around the interplay between software, compilers, architecture and microarchitecture in microprocessors.
+My research at Arm revolved around the interplay between software/hardware, security, compilers, architecture and microarchitecture in microprocessors.
 This resulted in
 [patents](/papers/#patents),
 [papers](/papers/#papers)
-and, most importantly, tools that are used by Arm's processor and architecture teams.
+and, most importantly, tools that are used every day by Arm's processor and architecture teams.

 My most influential Arm project produced a methodology and tools for [formal validation of Arm processors](#processor-formal-verification)